jamztang/JTRevealSidebarDemo/README.md

     @end

+### Known Issues

+Orientation changing is not an officially completed feature, the main thing to fix is the rotation animation and the necessarity of the container created in AppDelegate.
+Please let me know if you've got any elegant solution and send me a pull request!
+Go to JTRevealSidebarV2/ViewController.h and change EXPERIEMENTAL_ORIENTATION_SUPPORT to 1 for testing purpose.

+### Reminder

 Remember to check out the sample working code in JTRevealSidebarDemoV2/ViewController.m, feel free to provide feedback and pull requests.
 Thanks!